 An odd assortment of pictures of me back in the last century…

 Here I am , aged about four, together with my maternal grandfather, Fred Badger.
 He was an excellent gymnast and nearly played football for Aston Villa.
 He also had a large factory in Birmingham making nuts and bolts.
-After retiring he enjoyed travelling the world on luxury cruise liners.
+After retiring he enjoyed travelling the world on luxury cruise liners with his wife.
 He died in the early seventies from Parkinson’s Disease.

 Here I am , aged about seven, enjoying an ice-cream at Burnham beach, not far from Weston-Super-Mare.
 Some of my favourite holidays were spent at his grandmother’s caravan at Burnham.
 What a chest!